untitaker/quickenv/README.md

 its "standard library".

 * `quickenv` also currently does not have pre-built binaries.
-You need to [install Rust](https://rustup.rs/), check out this repository, and install it yourself.
+You need to [install Rust](https://rustup.rs/) and install it using Rust's package manager, Cargo.

 * `quickenv` assumes a POSIX environment.